vmware-tanzu/velero-plugin-for-microsoft-azure/README.md

 - [Set permissions for Velero][2]
 - [Install and start Velero][3]

+You can also use this plugin to create an additional [Backup Storage Location][12].

-If you do not have the `az` Azure CLI 2.0 installed locally, follow the [install guide][18] to set it up.
+If you do not have the `az` Azure CLI 2.0 installed locally, follow the [install guide][21] to set it up.

 Run: